-If you have less than 100 jumps in the discipline then you will be required to complete the full endorsement process – written, oral and practical examinations.
+If you have less than the required 200 tandem jumps or the 100 AFF jumps/ SL/IAD dispatches, you will be required to complete the full endorsement process – written, oral and practical examinations.

 You will require to do a certain amount of study in order to pass the written exam.
-Once you feel you are ready to sit the written exam you should contact the IPC and arrange to do so under their supervision.
+Your nominated CI will guide you through this process and assist you to be prepared.
+Once you feel you are ready to undergo the assessments your CI will notify the STO.

 Overseas groups, (clubs, teams, etc.) wishing to conduct training at an APF Club under their own national guidelines may apply for permission to do so to the Director Instructors.
 If approved the Director Instructors will issue a specific permission, outlining the conditions and limitations to be adhered to by the group and the APF Club.
 This permission is to be inserted into the Clubs Training Operations Manual (TOM).

-See also Service Bulletins SBAPF010901-B and SBAPF021201-A re the use by overseas visitors of equipment manufactured and packed overseas
+See also Equipment Standard ES-APF010901 and ES-APF021201 re the use by overseas visitors of equipment manufactured and packed overseas.

 PLEASE NOTE: For further information refer to PART 4 of the APF Operational Regulations.